JanJereczek/JanJereczek/README.md

 Hi, I’m Jan, a PhD student at the Complutense University of Madrid.
-Besides preparing the revolution in my basement, I am part of CriticalEarth, an Innovative Training Network of our beloved European comission (it sounds ironic, but I mean it, it pays every expense of my luxurious life).
-How innovative are we?
-I don't know but I am enjoying myself - which is at least equally important.
+Besides preparing the revolution in my basement, I am part of [CriticalEarth](https://www.criticalearth.eu/), a Marie Sklodowska-Curie Action of our beloved European comission (it sounds ironic, but I mean it, it pays every expense of my luxurious life).

 I’m interested in climate physics and modelling with a focus on the cryosphere and its interactions with the solid Earth.
 Because I like to confuse myself, I include dynamical systems theory, control theory and machine learning in my work.
 I spend most of my working time programming softwares related to this.